instana/iOSAgent/README.md

 To disable ANR alerts set the threshold to `nil`.

-Depending on the threshold settings, an ANR alert might overlap with a frame rate dip alert.
+Depending on the threshold settings, an ANR alert might overlap with a frame rate drop alert.

-### Frame-rate Dip
+### Framerate Drop
-If the application frame-rate dips below the configured threshold, a frame-rate dip alert will be triggered.
+If the application framerate drops below the configured threshold, a framerate drop alert will be triggered.
 For example:

 	Instana.alerts.framerateDropThreshold = 20

-will trigger an alert if the frame-rate drops below 20 frames per second.
+will trigger an alert if the framerate drops below 20 frames per second.

-To disable frame-rate dip alerts set the threshold to `nil`.
+To disable framerate drop alerts set the threshold to `nil`.